-A major part of the course deals with hypothesis testing, including how to construct hypotheses and the issues that need to be considered when testing hypotheses.
-During tutorials students will learn how to apply these methods and how to interpret the results.
+A major part of the course deals with hypothesis testing, including how to construct hypotheses and the issues that need to be considered when testing hypotheses. .
+There will be 15 computer-based classes, in small groups, during which students will learn how to apply these methods and how to interpret the results.

-Quantitative Methods I
+I. Quantitative Methods I

-Lecturer: Dr Jill O'Reilly and Dr Danielle Shore (Department of Experimental
+Lecturer: Dr Jill O'Reilly (Department of Experimental Psychology)

-Psychology)